nacnudus/lazydate/README.md

 * Interface with actual dates
 * Parameter to specify rounding to start/end of a lazy unit
 * Arithmetic to go around a list back to the beginning and compute both distances between two points (backwards, forwards)
+* Subsetting lazily, e.g. get all March regardless of year